Economics Without The B.S.**:

 The 1960’s were our most productive decade since WWII – and I’m talking about decades and not some reconstructed 10 year period.
 [This is real GDP growth; factoring out inflation; in current dollars and not some reconstructed base line.
 Based on fiscal year data and not calendar year data.]
 During the spend-thrift 60’s (up to FY1969) (the Vietnam War, Great Society Programs, etc., etc.) where we had eight years of Democrats and the only balanced budget was the one submitted by LBJ in FY1969 -- Debt to GDP went from over 55% to approximately less than 40% when the Liberal Democrats finally got kicked out.

 Some want to attribute this remarkable recovery to the Kennedy tax cuts.
-But by the time JFK signed this tax cut the economy was already growing over 6% annually -- and the tax cut was still a year away from taking any effect.
+But by the time LBJ signed this tax cut, in 1964 after JFK was assassinated, the economy was already growing over 6% annually -- and the tax cut was still a year away from taking any effect.
 In the first year that the tax cuts took effect, they contributed just over $10 Billion to a $600 Billion economy.
 To put the $10 Billion in perspective, the NASA budget that year was over $6 Billion.

 The economic growth of the 1960’s can be attributed to many things – the tax cut is just one, and not the most important.
 Mainly you could characterize this decade, not as a supply-side phenomenon, but as a demand-driven economy.